dachiefjustice/vm-vulnlab/README.md

 - Practice web penetration testing safely and easily
 - Create security trainings/workshops

-## Included Vulnerable Apps
+## Vulnerable Apps & Guides
-The vulnerable applications cover a range of programming languages, vulnerability types (including [OWASP top 10](https://owasp.org/Top10/)), and difficulty levels. **Massive** thanks to the authors and contributors of all these apps for their hard work!
+The vulnerable applications cover a range of programming languages, vulnerability types (including [OWASP top 10](https://owasp.org/Top10/)), and difficulty levels. **Massive thanks** to the authors and contributors of all these apps for their hard work!
+Click the links to learn more about each application.

 | App + Docs                                                            | Default Port(s)                                           |
 |-----------------------------------------------------------------------|-----------------------------------------------------------|